What is Pupil Premium Funding?

 It is important to note that it should not be assumed that all Pupil Premium children need some or all of this support.

 The school tracks the attainment and progress of all children.
 Success will be evidence that shows that children in this group are making better progress than their national peers and also evidence that the attainment gap is closing.
 We will compare their progress against their peers in the school and nationally, so that we can judge the impact of our work in this broader context.

 The progress and attainment of disadvantaged children forms a regular part of the review process within the school.
 The school will report annually to the Governors on how Pupil Premium has been used and publish a document online to evidence spend.

 We strongly believe Pupil Premium provision strategies must reflect the complexity of the issue and variety of needs to be met therefore our approach is multi faceted.

-Please see the attached documents for details of the strategies we implement to support Pupil Premium progress and the impact of our funding 2016/2017.
+Please see the attached documents for further details of our allocated funding and the strategies we implement to support Pupil Premium progress and the impact of our funding 2018/2019.